AnSq/reddit-mail-notify/README.md

 ## Usage

-Simply run the program.
-It takes no parameters.
+`python reddit-mail-notify.py [-m]`

+The optional `-m` flag turns on multiprocess support, in case you want to run other PRAW programs alongside it.
+Run `praw-multiprocess` to start the PRAW request server.

-By default it will prompt you for a username and password, or you can make a `praw.ini` file that looks like this:
+By default the progtam will prompt you for a username and password, or you can make a `praw.ini` file that looks like this:

 	[DEFAULT]
 	user=<username>